DOCTRINE AND TENETS

 When led by the Holy Spirit the desire of the heart is about God not self, because the Holy Spirit controls your thinking and therefore your actions by the Word of God metabolized in your soul.
 The inhale/exhale of Bible Doctrine is mandated for this purpose…this IS GOD’S PLAN FOR ALL BELIEVERS.

 It is a shame that most believers spend most of their life controlled by the flesh.
 Most believers have never been taught how to be filled with the spirit which is consistently utilizing 1 John 1:9.
-Please note the Book 1 John is written to believers – Jews and Gentiles.
+Please note the Book of 1 John is written to believers – Jews and Gentiles.
 Confession therefore, is for born again believers NOT unbelievers for salvation!!
-A believer is one who has personally trusted Jesus Christ as Saviour – have you?
+A believer is one who has personally trusted Jesus Christ as Savior – have you?

 We must be united in one spirit, in the unity of Christ until He comes.
 We must be tolerant with gentleness, forgiveness and love….Ephesians 4:1-6.
 If we agree on salvation through Jesus Christ by faith in His Sacrifice for our sin, then we can live together and walk the road to heaven with the Holy Spirit.
 We must stand together, kneel together and pray together.
-There is one spirit and one body by the spirit.
+There is one spirit and one body by the spirit (Ephesians 4:4).